Barry Vivian: Professional career

-For the remainder of the early 1980s he would have some minor successes as a professional golfer.
+For the remainder of the early 1980s, Vivian would have some minor successes as a professional golfer.
 In February 1981, he was the joint winner of the Victorian Open pro-am, tying Curtis Strange and Graham Marsh at 70 (−2).
-In 1983, in the third round, he recorded a hole-in-one at the Resch's Pilsner Tweed Classic.
+In 1983, in the third round, Vivian recorded a hole-in-one at the Resch's Pilsner Tweed Classic.
 In November 1983, Vivian had success at the Victorian PGA Championship.
 He shot an opening round 70 (−2) to place himself in the top-10.
-He shot a second round 68 (−4) to move into solo second, four behind leader John Lister.
+Vivian shot a second round 68 (−4) to move into solo second, four behind leader John Lister.
 He shot an even-par 72 the next day; though he fell to joint third he was only two shots back of leader Lister at this point.
-He was not near the lead, however, as the tournament concluded.
-The following year Vivian had success at the 1984 New South Wales Open.
-He recorded a hole-in-one on the par-3 9th hole.
+Vivian was not near the lead, however, as the tournament concluded.
+The following year, he had success at the 1984 New South Wales Open.
+Vivian recorded a hole-in-one on the par-3 9th hole.
 Unfortunately, it was a day too early for a free car promised by the sponsor.
 However, after the front nine on Sunday no other golfers in the tournament had recorded a hole-in-one on the hole.
 Mitsubishi, the sponsor, then decided give a car to Vivian.
 It was the first car he received after a number of aces in professional tournaments.
-In 1984 he also won the Tahiti Open.
+In 1984, Vivian also won the Tahiti Open.

-Within a few years Vivian stopped playing as a touring professional.
-In 1988 he began work as club pro at a golf club in the Bay of Islands of New Zealand.
-He worked there for 12 years.
+Within a few years, Vivian stopped playing as a touring professional.
+In 1988, he began work as club pro at a golf club in the Bay of Islands of New Zealand.
+Vivian worked there for 12 years.